 We go to great lengths to ensure product quality, consistency and safety from ingredient sourcing to finished product.
-Our company-owned manufacturing facility allows us to exercise significant control over production.
+Our Freshpet-owned manufacturing lines allows us to exercise significant control over production.
 Our quality assurance team includes 13 salaried quality assurance supervisors, specialists and analysts, and 32 quality technicians with significant experience in pet and human food production.